jbittel/django-mama-cas/docs/settings.rst

    :default: ``True``

-   Controls the client redirection behavior at logout when the ``url`` (CAS 2.0) or ``service`` (CAS 3.0) parameter is provided.
-When this setting is ``True`` and one of these parameters is present, the client will be redirected to the specified URL.
-When this setting is ``False``, the client will be redirected to the login page.
-When ``url`` is present, the login page will then display the provided URL as a recommended link to follow.
+   Controls the client redirection behavior at logout when the ``service`` parameter is provided.
+When this setting is ``True`` and the parameter is present, the client will be redirected to the specified URL.
+When this setting is ``False`` or the parameter is not provided, the client is redirected to the login page.

-   If neither parameter is specified or is not a valid service URL, the client will be redirected to the login page.

 .. attribute:: MAMA_CAS_TICKET_EXPIRE